-It never hurts to tell your partner “I love you” or whisper a seductive compliment to him or her, especially on Valentine’s Day.
-That said, there are some other, more unexpected things you might confess that could surprise your partner with your emotional depth and sophistication.
-This Valentine’s Day, try sparking some romantic conversation with one of the following, at first somewhat baffling, statements.
-Read more
+It never hurts to tell your partner “I love you” or whisper a romantic compliment to him or her, especially on Valentine’s Day.
+That said, there are some other, more unexpected things you might also say that could surprise your partner with your unusual maturity and depth.
+This Valentine’s Day, try sparking some loving conversation with one of the following, at first baffling, statements.

 The human mind can be easily deceived sometimes.
 In its perennial effort to accurately interpret our world, it is unfortunately prone to making some serious mistakes.
 This is exceedingly evident in the case of optical illusions, were the mind is tricked into believing something is true that, in fact, is false.
 The image below, for instance, is completely static and unmoving, made by colors and patterns fixed in space.
 Is this what you see?